 Arizona’s public school students are being shortchanged because Arizona’s state government is managing state grazing leases primarily for the benefit of ranchers.
 No governor has called for a review of the state grazing fee since it was set at a below-market level in 1996.
 And state courts have upheld regulations that stymie competitive bidding on state grazing leases in violation of the Enabling Act.
 Both of these things have resulted in less revenue being generated for the state’s public schools.
 Furthermore, the State Land Department and its Natural Resource Conservation Districts have failed to protect natural resources on state grazing lands by ignoring federal environmental laws.

 *Forest Guardians became WildEarth Guardians when they merged with Sinapu, a Boulder Colorado environmental group in 2008.

 On May 26, 2020, I filed an official complaint with Arizona Attorney General Mark Brnovich regarding the Arizona State Land Department's failure to ensure that the state's Natural Resource Conservation Districts comply with the state's open meeting law.

 On August 6, 2021, the Arizona Attorney General’s office finally responded to my complaint when it issued letters which notified the Apache, Chino Winds, and Whitewater Draw NRCDs, which I had named in my complaint, that they were out of compliance with the state’s open meeting law.
 The NRCDs were given 30 days to verify their compliance.
-According to the August 26, 2021, meeting minutes of the Coconino NRCD, Republican state Rep. Gail Griffin had “agreed to intervene” in the matter.
+According to the Coconino NRCD's August 26, 2021, meeting minutes, Republican state Rep. Gail Griffin “agreed to intervene” in the matter.